jpverkamp/blog/content/reviews/movies/2014/2014-04-05-captain-america-the-winter-soldier.md

 {{< ranking "2014 Movie Reviews" >}}

-[^1]: At least unless Guardians of the Galaxy manages to realy surprise us all.
+[^1]: At least unless Guardians of the Galaxy manages to really surprise us all.
 Still, I'm not sure if that one quite counts.
 [^2]: Somewhat like SHIELD...
 [^3]: If I understand correctly, {{< wikipedia "Sebastian Stan" >}} is actually under contract for more films than {{< wikipedia "Chris Evans" >}}, although who knows what exactly that means.